ThomWright/ThomWright.github.io/_drafts/alerting-for-slos.md

 Let's start by looking at **sensitivity**.
 Our SLO requires 99.9% successful requests, but we're only alerting on a 0.2% error rate.
 This is trivially fixed by changing our error threshold to 0.1%.
 This gives us 100% sensitivity: every significant event will now trigger an alert.

 However, this reduces **precision**!
-Longer alert windows improve precision, so let's try increasing it to 1 hour.
+Alerts will now fire for shorter and lower error spikes which are not significant.
+Wider alert windows improve precision, so let's try increasing this to 1 hour.
 We can look at how high an error spike would need to be to trigger an alert:

 | Spike duration | Error rate to trigger alert |
 | :-- | :-- |